 Bond Counsel's opinions are based on existing law, which is subject to change.
 Such opinions are further based on Bond Counsel's knowledge of facts as of the date thereof.
 Bond Counsel assumes no duty to update or supplement its opinions to reflect any facts or circumstances that may thereafter come to Bond Counsel's attention or to reflect any changes in any law that may thereafter occur or become effective.
 Moreover, Bond Counsel's opinions are not a guarantee of result and are not binding on the Service; rather such opinions represent Bond Counsel's legal judgment based on its review of existing law and in reliance upon the representations and covenants referenced above that it deems relevant to such opinions.
 The Service has an ongoing audit program to determine compliance with rules that relate to whether interest on state or local obligations is includable in gross income for federal income tax purposes.
-No assurance can be given as to whether or not the Service will commence an audit of the Obligations.
-If an audit is commenced, in accordance with its current published procedures, the Service is likely to treat the City as the taxpayer and the Owners may not have a right to participate in such audit.
+No assurance can be given as to whether or not the Service is likely to treat the City as the taxpayer and the Owners may not have a right to participate in such audit.
 Public awareness of any future audit of the Obligations could adversely affect the value and liquidity of the Obligations regardless of the outcome of the audit.